anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 ```

 #### 5.b.2.
 Run the PySpark code below to persist the crimes count by year to BigQuery
-Edit the reference to the (a) table in the code below with your table with project and dataset prefix, and the storage stage bucket with yours and run-
+Edit the reference to the (a) table in the code below with your table with **project and dataset prefix**, and the storage stage bucket with yours and run-

 ```
 from pyspark.sql import SparkSession,DataFrameWriter